H-M-Huzaifa/prescripto-FYP-/README.md

-Perfect!
-We can **update your README** to proudly showcase your **1st award-winning achievement** at CECOS University Open House 2025.
-Like the license and standee poster, we’ll embed the award image using Markdown.

-Here’s the **final full README** including this:

----

 # **Prescripto**

 Welcome to **Prescripto**, an intelligent mobile application designed to streamline medicine ordering and prescription understanding for both users and pharmacies.
 Built with a modern Flutter interface and powered by deep learning models, Prescripto enables users to upload prescriptions, extract medicine names instantly, and receive chatbot-based assistance about medicine usage, dosage, and general information.